NOWUM/EnSysMod/docs/source/usage/2_dataset.rst

 Create a new dataset
 ====================
 To create a new dataset, the API REST interface ``POST /datasets/`` is addressed.
-You can provide the following
+The following parameters should be
-parameters:
+provided:

 - `name`: name of the dataset

 - `description`: description of the dataset

 The endpoint returns the id of the new dataset.
-That will be needed in the following steps.
+The id will be needed in the following steps.

 A full documentation of the API is available `as redoc documentation <https://http://10.13.10.51:9000/redoc>`_.